zcriticz/shoply/readme.md

 Shoply is a simple Java application for managing transactions and credit cards.

-## Project Structure
+## Features

-- `src/com/github/zcriticz/shoply/main/Main.java`: Entry point of the application.
-- `src/com/github/zcriticz/shoply/model/CreditCard.java`: Credit card model.
+- Manage credit card information
-- `src/com/github/zcriticz/shoply/model/Transaction.java`: Transaction model.
+- Record and track transactions

 ## Requirements

-- Java 8 or higher
+- Java 21 or higher
 - IntelliJ IDEA (recommended)

 ## How to Run